mwgg/passera/README.md

 Passera turns any entered text into a strong password up to 64 characters long and copies it to clipboard.
-Figure out a decent system for yourself that will allow unique passphases for every website, such as combining website name/url with a phrase that you would not forget.
+Figure out a decent system for yourself that will allow unique passphases for every website, such as combining website name/URL with a phrase that you would not forget.
-To login, fire up Passera and enter the password you chose and your real password will be copied to clipboard.
+To login, fire up Passera and enter the passphrase you chose and your real password will be copied to clipboard.

 #### Turn `githubPasswd123` into `dpu7{Lrby(vQLd8m`

-This software is for privacy-aware people that understand the need to have strong unique passwords for each website, yet don't want to use any password managing software or services.
+This software is for privacy-aware people who understand the need to have strong unique passwords for each website, yet don't want to use any password managing software or services.
 Relying on password managing software means trusting your passwords to be kept safe by a third-party company, or trusting them to a single file on your disk.